JaseZiv/worldfootballR_data/raw-data/fbref-tm-player-mapping/README.md

 ## Show your support
 Follow me on Twitter ([jaseziv](https://twitter.com/jaseziv)) for updates

-If this package helps you, all I ask is that you star this repo.
+If this data helps you, all I ask is that you star this repo.
 If you did want to show your support and contribute to server time and data storage costs, feel free to send a small donation through the link below.

 <a href="https://www.buymeacoffee.com/jaseziv83A" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Coffee (Server Time)" height="41" width="174"></a>